apache/buildstream/doc/source/install_linux_distro.rst

 Refer to the respective :ref:`source plugin <plugins_sources>` documentation for host tool requirements of specific plugins.

+The default plugins with extra host dependencies are:

+* bzr
+* deb
+* git
+* patch
+* tar

 If you intend to push built artifacts to a remote artifact server, which requires special permissions, you will also need: